Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 Pellagra is a disease associated with a deficiency of vitamin B3, or niacin.
 This disease is quite common in developing countries.
 What are the symptoms of Pellagra?
 What causes the disease?
 How dangerous is this disease?
 Let Dr. Nguyen Thi Thao answer your frequently asked questions about Pellagra.

-1. Pellagra disease – Vitamin B3 deficiency
+1. Pellagra Disease – Vitamin B3 Deficiency

-2. How does Pellagra disease manifest?
+2. How Does Pellagra Disease Manifest?

-2.1 Symptoms in the skin
+2.1 Symptoms in the Skin

 Skin lesions around the neck in the form of “Casal chains”

-Other manifestations of dermatitis may be:
+Other manifestations of dermatitis may include:

 • Red, scaly skin.